-7.6 Fitness to practise: penalties: The Fitness to Practise Panel may refer a matter to a professional body if a student has entered onto the professional register.
+Panel may refer a matter to a professional body.
 The professional body may investigate under its own procedures and impose its own penalties.
 The Fitness to Practise Panel will consider this when considering penalties.
 See paragraph 28 (Financial arrangements on withdrawal, suspension or other interruption) for more information about fees, refunds and access to funding if you are withdrawn or suspended.